 Each offshore legal poker site is usually going to set a minimum gambling age of 18 before players will be allowed to use any of their gambling services.
 However, in the US many state laws require that players be at least 21 before they are legally allowed to gamble.
-This is the case for the three states – New Jersey, Delaware and Nevada – with legal online poker.
+This is the case for the six states – New Jersey, Delaware, Nevada, Pennsylvania, Michigan, and West Virginia – with legal online poker.
 However, some states only require players to be 18 before participating in games of chance at their land-based casinos.
 Although our top recommendations among offshore poker sites technically aren’t beholden to any US laws, as they operate and are licensed and regulated in foreign countries, it’s probably a smart move to stick to the legal gambling age according to your local laws.
 There’s nothing to be gained but a lot to lose if you’re wrong in thinking you won’t get caught.

 How Do I Make Deposits And Withdrawals At Legal Online Poker Sites?